peterzieba/5Vpld/README.md

 * Since all of the parts considered here are still in full production (as of 2023), they can be used in production designs.
 * For the ATF150x CPLD parts specifically:
   * The BE and ASV devices not covered here as they seem to be difficult to obtain and are not 5V devices.
 If you need 3.3V or lower, there are probably better parts suited to your needs.
+* For applications where 5-Volt tolerant operation is acceptable, it might be worth considering the ispMACH4000 series.
+Parts such as the LC4032ZE are available is a somewhat soldering friendly TQFP, however there are likely similar challenges with software.
 </details>

 # Background on digital logic.